-We have audited the accompanying financial statements 2009 of Leaf International B.V., Amsterdam as set out on pages 4 to 76.
-The financial statements consist of the consolidated financial statements and the company financial statements.
-The consolidated financial statements comprise the consolidated balance sheet as at 31 December 2009, the consolidated income statement, the statement of comprehensive income, the consolidated changes in equity and consolidated cash flows for the year then ended and the notes, comprising a summary of significant accounting policies and other explanatory information.
-The company financial statements comprise the company balance sheet as at 31 December 2009, the company income statement for the year then ended and the notes.
+We have audited the accompanying financial statements 2010 of Leaf Holland B.V., Amsterdam as set out on pages 4 to 76.
+The financial statements include the consolidated financial statements and the company financial statements.
+The consolidated financial statements comprise the consolidated balance sheet as at 31 December 2010, the consolidated income statement, the statements of comprehensive income, changes in equity and cash flows for the year then ended and the notes, comprising a summary of significant accounting policies and other explanatory information.
+The company financial statements comprise the company balance sheet as at 31 December 2010, the company income statement for the year then ended and the notes, comprising a summary of accounting policies and other explanatory information.

-Management's responsibility
+Directors' responsibility

-Management of the company is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Netherlands Civil Code, and for the preparation of the directors' report in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
-This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+The directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code, and for the preparation of the directors' report in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the directors are responsible for such internal control as they determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.